Zyyz2/FL1TZ-CTF-Winter-2025/Forensics/RAMDive/Readme.md

 ## 🔥 Background: You’ll want to read this for the full ride and to enjoy the writeup !!!

-#### This challenge is based on a real incident: my friend, BitRaven (the crypto wizard behind FL1TZ CTF), managed to turn his PC into a digital disaster when malware—yep, from Cloudflare of all places—came in and completely wrecked it.
+#### This challenge is based on a real incident: my friend, Bitraven (the crypto wizard behind FL1TZ CTF), managed to turn his PC into a digital disaster when malware—yep, from Cloudflare of all places—came in and completely wrecked it.
 #### As a lover of malware and trojans particularly i was inspired by this iconic malware so, this got me thinking: “What if I turn this chaos into a memory forensics challenge?”
 So, we did the most logical thing ever.
 #### Bitraven, extracted the malicious executable, and bam, I dove deep into a memory forensics investigation.
 What did we find?
 A network trojan with backdoor functionality—basically a little digital gremlin that pokes around your system, steals everything, and calls home to its attacker in Amsterdam.
 Classic, right? 😈